AsgardCms/Platform/readme.md

-# nWidart/Platform
+# Asgard/Platform

-This is the core repository for the CMS.
+This is the core repository for the Asgard CMS.
 The admin is fully translatable in English and French by default.

 ![](https://i.cloudup.com/WcLe-ORql4.thumb.png)